pulumi/examples/aws-ts-eks/README.md

       browser.
     - Choose `Token` authentication, paste the token retrieved earlier into the `Token` field, and sign in.

 7. From there, feel free to experiment.
-Simply making edits and running `pulumi up` will incrementally update your VM.
+Simply making edits and running `pulumi up` will incrementally update your stack.
    For example, in order to deploy a Helm chart into your cluster, simply import the `@pulumi/kubernetes/helm` package, add a `Chart` resource that targets the EKS cluster to `index.ts`, and run `pulumi up`.
 Note that the Helm client must be set up in order for the chart to deploy; see the "Prerequisites" section for details.